rhythm191/eslint-prettier-sample/README.md

 # eslint-prettier-sample

-code format by eslint and prettier
+sample project that code format by eslint and prettier